 Additionally, when exposed to oxygen or water, matcha oxidizes and turns brown, which negatively influences flavor.
 Look for brands that consider air-tight storage in their packaging and avoid buying matcha from bulk sections where it's likely gone bad before you even purchase it.

-For optimum taste, I recommend to storing your matcha in air-tight packaging in the refrigerator for a maximum of 6 months.
-If your matcha has lost its vibrant color and the smell is lackluster, it’s probably time to toss it!
+For optimum taste, I recommend storing your matcha in air-tight packaging in the refrigerator for a maximum of 6 months.
+If your matcha has lost its vibrant color and the smell is lackluster, it's probably time to toss it!

-The most noticeable flavor notes to consider for matcha is how smooth the balance of flavors feels in the mouth.
-In the highest-quality matcha brands, you’ll notice vegetal notes, a pleasant, but not astringent bitterness, nuttiness, and a smooth sweetness.
+The most noticeable flavor note to consider for matcha is how smooth the balance of flavors feels in the mouth.
+In the highest-quality matcha brands, you'll notice vegetal notes, a pleasant, but not astringent bitterness, nuttiness, and a smooth sweetness.
 Grassy and sweet, without tasting of dirt.

-I compared seven different matcha types and/or brands in a comparison a couple years ago (pictured above).
+I compared seven different matcha types and/or brands in a comparison a couple of years ago (pictured above).
 I used a matcha latte to compare because that’s my preferred way to drink it, but you may notice even more subtleties if you drink the matcha straight up with hot water.

 In the picture above, I lined the matcha up from left to right based on our taste preferences.
 1. Encha Organic Ceremonial-Grade Matcha, 2.
 Encha Organic Latte-Grade Matcha, 3 & 4.
 Encha Organic Culinary-Grade Matcha and Harvest Tea Company (it seems this latter brand has already closed up shop), 5 & 6.
 The Republic of Tea Matcha & a non-english Japanese ceremonial matcha brought back from Japan, 7.
 Organic Evolution.
 Since I took the picture above, I've added in a few more matcha brands for comparison and I'll break that down for you.